An Immersed Interface Method for Incompressible Flows and Near Contact: Numerical Experiments

-We compute the $u(x=0,y)$ profile from $y=-1$ to $y=1$ for both one and two correction methods, and compare their convergence properties in Figure 11.
+in which $A = \frac{-\omega R_2^2}{R_2^2-R_1^2}$ and $B = \frac{\omega R_1^2 R_2^2}{R_2^2-R_1^2}$.
+We compute the $u(x=0,y)$ profile from $y=-1$ to $y=1$ for both one and two correction methods, and compare their convergence properties in Figure 14.
 The one correction method demonstrates reduced accuracy near the interfaces in near contact, whereas the two correction method shows excellent agreement with the analytical velocity profile.

-Last, we analyze the accuracy of the two methods for various separation distances between the cylinders in Figure 12.
+Last, we analyze the accuracy of the two methods for various separation distances between the cylinders in Figure 15.
 We fix the Cartesian grid resolution using $N = 64$ grid cells in each direction.
 We vary $\Delta s$ between the two cylinders, particularly $h$, $\frac{h}{2}$, $\frac{h}{5}$, and $\frac{h}{10}$.
 When $\Delta s < h$, the one correction method clearly suffers from decreased accuracy throughout the computational domain.
 In contrast, the two correction method maintains substantially better agreement with the analytical profile, even when $\Delta s = \frac{h}{10}$.